hamzakat/image-processing-experiments/README.md

 # Image Processing Experiments for Remote Sensing and Aerial Imagery
-Experiments made for a graduate-level course (Computer Vision for Autonomous Systems)
+Image processing experiments made for a graduate-level course (Computer Vision for Autonomous Systems)

 # References